James Woods Tweets Video Of Joe Biden, Claims He Wore A Wire During Presidential Debate

 According to Woods’ caption, this was evidence that the Democratic nominee was “wired.”

-In the comments, several Twitter users seemed to believe that Biden was, in fact, using apparatuses to tilt the debate in his favor.
+In the comments, several Twitter users seemed to believe that Biden was, in fact, using equipment to tilt the debate in his favor.

 For example, more than one respondent posted screenshots of a closeup of Biden appearing to cough into his left hand, while something reddish appeared to peek out from under his sleeve.